QuantumBFS/FLOYao.jl/README.md

 $$
 with $σ_i, σ_k ∈ \{X, Y\}$.

+Any unitary that takes all Majorana operators to a linear combination of Majorana operators under conjugation, i.e. that satisfies
+$$
+    U γ_i U^† = R_i^j γ_j
+$$
-If a unitary is of the form
+with some $R ∈ O(2n)$ is a FLO unitary.
+In particular, if a unitary is of the form
 $$
     U = e^{-iθH}
 $$